Do you enjoy roller coasters?

 Choose your inner circle of friends carefully

 If you closely attach yourself to people who love emotional roller coasters, you will inevitably join them on a jolting ride through life.
-That’s why King Solomon warned, “Do not associate with those given to change; for their calamity will rise suddenly” (Proverbs 24:21-22 NASB).
+That’s why King Solomon warned:

 This isn’t easy.
 It means minimizing the time you spend in unhealthy, codependent, nonproductive relationships.
 Sometimes you may have to quit trying to fix people who don’t really want to be fixed.
 Instead of making them any better, your own life just becomes worse.